hisgarden/TimeSpan/HOMEBREW_TAP_TEST_SUCCESS.md

 **Status**: **🚀 READY FOR PRODUCTION USE**

-Your TimeSpan application now has a world-class Homebrew distribution system that users will love! 🍺🎉
+Your TimeSpan application now has a reliable Homebrew distribution system that users can easily install! 🍺🎉

 ---